Run by School of Sport, Health and Exercise Sciences

 In this course, you will explore a range of topics such as social cognitive models of exercise behaviour; the role of autonomy in exercise promotion; affective responses to exercise; exercise affect and exercise adherence; implicit social cognition; fitness and cardiovascular reactivity to stress.
 Besides appreciating the relevant research, this course is also focused on the applications of exercise psychology in the real world.
 To achieve this, students will gain first-hand experience in laboratory sessions on how to apply exercise psychology in an exercise setting.
 Further, assessment in this course will be based fully on the experiences in the laboratory sessions so that learning outcomes relevant to the real life applications of exercise psychology.

-Module failure that prevents you passing the year will require resit assessment and attendance at Supplementary Assessment Week (exact date TBC but expected to be second week of July 2018).
+Module failure that prevents you passing the year will require resit assessment and attendance at Supplementary Assessment Week (exact date TBC).

 Shows very good understanding of the theory and evidence of wider reading/independent research.
 Demonstrates a solid understanding of the analysis and results.
 Accurate interpretation of the results.
 Critical discussion of the results.